RosettaCommons/demos/public/drrafter/README.md

 DRRAFTER is available in the Rosetta weekly releases starting with 2018.12. **DRRAFTER is NOT available in Rosetta 3.9.**

 1. Rosetta is available [here](https://www.rosettacommons.org/software/license-and-download).
 You will need to get a license before downloading Rosetta (free for academic users).
 2. Install Rosetta following the instructions available [here](https://www.rosettacommons.org/docs/latest/build_documentation/Build-Documentation).
+3. All of the necessary files for this demo are available in `ROSETTA_HOME/demos/public/drrafter/`, where `ROSETTA_HOME` is the path to your Rosetta installation.

 ## Setting up the demo: